somedatapacket/docs.humio.com/content/using-humio/views.md

 ### Searching across multiple repositories

-The main role of a view is joining data from other repositories and allowing you to search across their data.
+The main function of a view is joining data from other repositories and allowing you to search across their data.

 When creating a new view you connect repositories and write a filter query